 And then Claudio left for WWE a month later, with the explanation being that he was too embarrassed by losing to Icarus to stick around.

 As of August 2012, 17 and combatANT were both deliberately injured by Quackenbush.

-As of May 2013, three wrestlers so far have ragequit over Wink Vavasseur's management.
-Soldier Ant over being forced to team with the Colony: Xtreme Force, Gargano over having Sugar Dunkerton in F.I.S.T., and Sugar Dunkerton after F.I.S.T. dissolved.
+Soldier Ant, Johnny Gargano and Sugar Dunkerton all ragequit out of disgust with Wink Vavasseur's management.
+Soldier over being forced to team with the Colony: Xtreme Force, Gargano over having Sugar F.I.S.T., and then Sugar after F.I.S.T. dissolved.

 Psycho Rangers: GEKIDO.
 They were invaders who appeared to be dark mirrors of popular CHIKARA wrestlers The Colony (combatANT, assailANT, & deviANT), Jigsaw (The Shard), and Mike Quackenbush (17).

 Real Life Writes the Plot: When Claudio signed with WWE, CHIKARA had to explain his departure somehow.
 So the end of his last match in CHIKARA (a losing effort against Icarus) was shown on the Podcast-A-Go-Go, followed by this news from Gavin Loudspeaker:

 Gavin: In fact, Claudio was so upset over this loss, he packed his bags, went down to World Wrestling Entertainment, and changed his name to "Antonio Cesaro".
 Who figured?